ivan0124/my-study/nodejs_event/README.md

 #How to install Express

-1.Now install Express in the `NodeJs_Express_hello` directory and save it in the dependencies list.
+1.Now install Express in the `nodejs_event` directory and save it in the dependencies list.
 For example:
 <pre>
 $ cd  ~NodeJs_Express_hello
 $ npm install express --save
-$ npm install mqtt --save
-$ npm install hashmap --save
 </pre>

 #How to test
 <pre>
-$node hello.js
+$node ./web.js
 </pre>